patrouil/ipxhomekitrelay/README.md

 The project is tested on a Synology, and is designed to run on tiny computer.

-Requires at least python3.8, python 3.9 is preferred.
+Requires at least python3.8.
+But python 3.9 is preferred.

 ## Installation
 Download the installation package named : **package.tar**